Garden City Career Connection Academy

 • If the student is 16 or 17, he or she must provide a High School Attendance Disclaimer form.

-• $50 enrollment fee for in-person GED and ESL classes
+• $50 enrollment fee for in-person GED and ELA classes

 • $100 enrollment fee for online GED class